zabbix/zabbix/templates/db/gridgain_jmx/README.md

 This template works with standalone and cluster instances.
 Metrics are collected by JMX.
 All metrics are discoverable.

 1. Enable and configure JMX access to GridGain In-Memory Computing Platform.
 See documentation for [instructions](https://docs.oracle.com/javase/8/docs/technotes/guides/management/agent.html).
 Current JMX tree hierarchy contains classloader by default.
 Add the following jvm option `-DIGNITE_MBEAN_APPEND_CLASS_LOADER_ID=false`to will exclude one level with Classloader name.
-You can configure Cache and Data Region metrics which you want using [officcial guide](https://gridgain.apache.org/docs/latest/monitoring-metrics/configuring-metrics).
+You can configure Cache and Data Region metrics which you want using [official guide](https://www.gridgain.com/docs/latest/administrators-guide/monitoring-metrics/configuring-metrics).
 2. Set the user name and password in host macros {$GRIDGAIN.USER} and {$GRIDGAIN.PASSWORD}.

 ## Zabbix configuration